aaronbloomfield/slp/docs/rubyrails-getting-started.md

 1. Run `rails new railshw -d mysql`, where "railshw" is the name of the app you are creating
     - For this homework, your Rails app MUST be named "railshw", and it MUST be in your home directory, as this is how the web server is configured.
 In particular, there must be a ~mst3k/railshw/public directory.
-    - For your project, the name of the Rails app should match your project tag
+    - For your project (when you are assigned to your project later), the name of the Rails app should match your project tag
-    - When prompted for your password for sudo, hit Control-C.  It wants to install the Ruby gems (the libraries) system-wide, and we are going to do it in your individual user account.
+    - If it asks you for your password for sudo, hit Control-C.  It wants to install the Ruby gems (the libraries) system-wide, and we are going to do it in your individual user account.
 To do this, enter `cd railshw` to move into the Rails application directory that you just created, then enter `bundle install --path vendor/bundle`.
 This will take a minute or two to complete.
 2. Edit railshw/config/database.yml, and enter your MySQL credentials (change username, password, and database).
 For now, change ***all*** the fields (username and password appear twice, and database appears three times).
+The database name is the same as your userid.
 For the homework, you can list your password in plaintext in that file.
 However, for your project app, you are ***NOT*** to have the plain text passwords in the files in the repository -- see the Security section, next, for how to handle the password.
 3. If you want to use a database table *prefix* (which you do for the homework), then you will have to edit the three files in railshw/config/environments/ (the files are: development.rb, production.rb, and test.rb), and adding the following line to each (here, `ruby_` is the prefix, but use whatever you would like, within reason).
 This line can go at the end, just before the last line (which is `end`).
 ```
 config.active_record.table_name_prefix = "ruby_"
 ```
 4. From the railshw/ directory, run `rake db:create`.
 It will say that 'mst3k already exists', twice -- that's fine.
 5. Change the production secret\_key\_base in config/secrets.yml.
 Again, for your homework, you can put the value in that file, but for your project, you will need to follow the instructions in the Security section, below.
-6. Reload the apache web server by running `/usr/local/bin/reload-apache2`
+6. Install the gems locally to your Rails app: from ~/railshw, run `bundle install --path vendor/bundle`; this will take a few minutes to run.

-7. At this point, you should be able to view your Rails app at `http://server/rails/mst3k`.
+If you are running this on the course server, you will need to reload the apache web server by running `/usr/local/bin/reload-apache2`.
+At this point, you should be able to view your Rails app at `http://server/rails/mst3k`.
 Note that there is no tilde ("~") there!
 And obviously replace "mst3k" with your userid.
 It should look ***exactly*** like the image at the bottom of this page.

 ### Security